Joseph Coulon de Jumonville: Battle of Jumonville Glen

 Washington treated Jumonville as a prisoner of war and extended him the customary courtesies due to a captured military officer.
 Washington attempted to interrogate Jumonville but the language barrier made communication difficult.
 During their conversation, however, the Half King walked up to Jumonville and, without warning, struck him in the head with a tomahawk, killing him.

 Why the Half King did this has never been clear.
 He had been kidnapped by the French and sold into slavery as a child.
 He claimed that the French had boiled and eaten his father.
 He was also a representative of the Iroquois Confederacy, which stood to lose its authority over other Indian peoples in the Ohio River Valley if the French were able to assert their control.

-Other accounts state that de Jumonville was not, in fact, captured but was one of the first killed by Washington's expeditionary forces.
+Other accounts state that Jumonville was not, in fact, captured but was one of the first killed by Washington's expeditionary forces.
 Adam Stephen, a military officer who had accompanied Washington to the scene, stated that Jumonville "was killed the first fire."
 No reference was made to Jumonville's having been captured and unsuccessfully interrogated by Washington.
-Also, it is unclear as to whether de Jumonville was dispatched by bullet or tomahawk.
+Also, it is unclear as to whether Jumonville was dispatched by bullet or tomahawk.
 In his footnotes added to Washington's journal in 1893, J.M.
 Toner stated that Half-King "was credited in certain quarters with having slain that officer [Jumonville] with his hatchet; but this was without any foundation in fact."

 When word reached Fort Duquesne about the incident, Jumonville's half brother, Captain Coulon de Villiers, vowed revenge.
 He attacked Washington and the garrison at Fort Necessity and forced them to surrender on July 3, 1754.
 In the surrender document, written in French, Coulon de Villiers inserted a clause describing Jumonville's death as an "assassination".

 Washington was heavily criticized in Britain for the incident.
 British statesman Horace Walpole referred to the controversy surrounding Jumonville's death as the "Jumonville Affair" and described it as "a volley fired by a young Virginian in the backwoods of America that set the world on fire."